-Since our 2021 Modern Slavery Statement, there has been no significant changes to our operations.
+In early 2023, RAG launched a new brand, AXL+CO by Connor.
+Otherwise, since our 2021 Modern Slavery Statement, there have been no significant changes to our operations.

 RAG operate out of our head office in Waterloo in Sydney.
-RAG's warehouse operations are spread across New South Wales and Queensland, one is managed directly by RAG and the other by third party providers.
-We also operate out of a small portion of a warehouse in Pennsylvania in the US.
-For this reporting period, Connor, Tarocash and yd are the reporting entities under the Act.
+RAG's warehouse operations are spread across New South Wales and Queensland, one is managed directly by RAG and the others by third party providers.
+We also operate out of a warehouse in New Jersey in the US.
+For this reporting period, Connor, Rockwear, Johnny Bigg, Tarocash and yd are the reporting entities under the Act.

-As a group, RAG directly employs over 3,000 people across Australia and New Zealand in our head office, stores, and warehouse; and have a good reputation for workplace quality and ethical business practises.
+As a group, RAG directly employs over 3,500 people across Australia and New Zealand in our head office, stores, and warehouse.
 Our operations also include the use of indirect workers engaged via third parties to provide services to support the ongoing activities of our operations.
 These indirect workers may include labour-hire in our distribution centres or cleaning services.

-RAG does not manufacture goods directly, but rather engages with a range of suppliers and factories for the manufacture of goods sold by our five brands.
+RAG does not manufacture goods directly, but rather engages with a range of suppliers and factories for the manufacture of goods sold by our brands.